replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 slug: adding-preflights-to-the-chart
 id: vwxcejaonowy
 type: challenge
-title: Adding Preflights to the Harbor Helm Chart
+title: Adding Preflights to the Slackernews Helm Chart
 teaser: Learn how to incorporate your preflight checks into your chart
 notes:
 - type: text
-  contents: Time to add our preflight checks to the Harbor Helm chart
+  contents: Time to add our preflight checks to the Slackernews Helm chart
 tabs:
 - title: Shell
   type: terminal